TITLE I PARENT COMPACT

 - Provide parents opportunities to volunteer and participate in their child’s class, and to observe classroom activities as follows:

-- Parents have the opportunity to volunteer in the school by contacting the intermediate principal.
+- Parents have the opportunity to volunteer in the school by contacting the teacher directly or the elementary principal.

-- Parents may contact the intermediate principal to arrange for classroom observations.
+- Parents may contact the classroom teacher or the elementary principal to arrange for classroom observations.